This former Math Solutions publication is now published by Heinemann (9780325137483). Visit Heinemann.com/Math to learn more.

 About the Author

 Sherry Parrish has spent more than 35 years in the field of education.
 Sherry holds a doctorate in Educational Leadership from Samford University and is a recipient of the Presidential Award for Excellence in Mathematics Teaching.
 As a former classroom educator and assistant professor, she advocates for the teaching and learning of mathematics through inquiry.
-She is coauthor of Number Talks: Fractions, Decimals, and Percentages: A Multimedia Professional Learning Resource, and currently works with teachers nationally and internationally in the area of mathematics.
+She is coauthor of Number Talks: Fractions, Decimals, and Percentages, and currently works with teachers nationally and internationally in the area of mathematics.

 Review: For years I struggled to help my students who were unable to master algorithms.
 Number Talks has been nothing less than transformative!
 Number Talks has helped my students develop confidence in their mathematical abilities.
 I especially love the growth of confidence in my girls.
 I’ve even had parents ask me to teach them Number Talks strategies. —Bridget Anderson, first-grade teacher, Curtis Elementary, Rialto, California

 Review: No other resource has impacted my students’ ability to work flexibly with numbers in the way that Number Talks has.
 It has been truly transformational!
 Not only are my students more computationally fluent, but so am I. We have all grown as mathematicians. —Donna Boucher, coauthor of Guided Math Workshop, blogger at Math Coach’s Corner, and educational consultant